-The proposed rule for medical transfers envisioned it would be up to the medical professional that certified the medical condition to determine if the QS holder has a temporary or permanent medical condition.
-The final rule clarified that the medical professional would not be required to attest that an
+The proposed rule for medical transfers envisioned it would be up to the medical professional that certified the medical condition to determine if the QS holder has a temporary or permanent medical

 As described above, the No Action alternative regulations are structured so that it is difficult for NMFS staff to deny a complete application for transfer.
 Retaining the limitation based on the same medical condition causes NMFS staff to be in the position of determining whether a medical condition is the same or different.
 Making those determinations asks NMFS staff go beyond their expertise and adjudicate medical issues.
 NMFS prefers not to be placed in the interpretive role and instead would focus on the application's technical requirements outlined in regulations.